Privacy Policy

 Your information is collected to:

-• Provide psychological assessment, diagnosis, and treatment.
+• Provide psychological assessment, diagnosis, & treatment

-• Communicate with you about your care.
+• Communicate with you & manage appointments

 5. Use and Disclosure of Personal Information